Causes, Effects and Solutions to Industrial Pollution on Our Environment

 5. Global Warming

 With the rise in industrial pollution, global warming has been increasing at a steady pace.
-Smoke and greenhouse gases are being released into the air by industries, which is causing an increase in global warming.
+Emissions of smoke and greenhouse gases from industrial practices have greatly contributed to this issue.

 6. Biodiversity Loss

-The growing amount of liquid, solid and hazardous wastes endangers ecosystem health and jeopardizes food, water, and health security.
+The growing amount of liquid, solid, and hazardous wastes endangers ecosystem’s health and jeopardizes food, water, and health security.
 Industrial pollution disasters, including oil spills and radioactive leakage, take years to decades to clean up.

 7. Atmospheric Deposition